luopio/py-thermal-printer/README.md

 to port to Python when needed.

 If on BeagleBone or similar device, remember to set the mux settings or change the UART you are using.
-See the beginning of this file for default setup.
+To enable the defaults for example:

+    # MUX SETTINGS (Ängström 2012.05 on BeagleBone)
+    echo 1 > /sys/kernel/debug/omap_mux/spi0_sclk
+    echo 1 > /sys/kernel/debug/omap_mux/spi0_d0

+UART can be changed by tweaking the serial port value in printer.py.

 Thanks to Matt Richardson for the initial pointers on controlling the device via Python.

-Licensed under the MIT License.

 Author: Lauri Kainulainen / White Sheep Isobar (whitesheep.fi)

+(Licensed under the MIT license)